-The Quitter, Matthew’s fourth feature, marked his first film as an actor and director.
-The Quitter had an exclusive theatrical engagement last fall at Regal Cinemas in Times Square, and received positive reviews in The New York Times, New York Daily News, The Huffington Post, Film Journal International and many others.
-The Quitter was picked-up by Cinetic Media’s FilmBuff and released across all platforms (iTunes, Amazon, VUDU, GooglePlay).
-HULU acquired and released The Quitter for streaming, as well.
-The Quitter recently made its Television debut on WNET/PBS earlier this year.
+“The Quitter” marked Matthew’s first film as an actor and director.
+“The Quitter” had an exclusive theatrical engagement with Regal Cinemas in 2014, and received positive reviews in The New York Times, New York Daily News, The Huffington Post, Film Journal International and many others.
+“The Quitter” was picked-up by Cinetic Media’s FilmBuff (now Gunpowder & Sky) and released across all platforms (iTunes, Amazon, VUDU, GooglePlay).
+HULU acquired and released The Quitter for streaming.
+“The Quitter” made its Television debut on PBS/WNET.

-His short film The Watering Hole won the first-ever Tropfest@Tribeca.
+His short film “The Watering Hole” won the first-ever Tropfest@Tribeca Film Festival.
 A jury of Naomi Watts, Matt Dillon, Darren Aronofsky, Caroline Baron, Famke Janssen, Anthony Lapaglia, and Charles Randolph selected it as the winner.

-His recent shorts, Migraine (featuring Nathan Lee Graham and Laverne Cox), and Fortune House (starring Michael Aronov), are distributed by Shorts International and are available on iTunes.
-Fortune House won the Christopher and Dana Reeve Award for Best Short Film.
+His shorts, “Migraine” (featuring Nathan Lee Graham and Laverne Cox), and “Fortune House” (starring 2017 Tony Award Winner Michael Aronov), are distributed by Shorts International and are available on iTunes.
+“Fortune House” won the Christopher and Dana Reeve Award for Best Short Film.

 As an actor, Matthew studied at The William Esper Studio.
-He made his film acting debut as the lead role in Pishadoo.
+He made his film acting debut as the lead role in “Pishadoo.”
 The film won the Princess Grace Award (from the Princess Grace Kelly Foundation) for Best Narrative Short in the country, and was distributed by Canal Plus Europe, Sundance Channel, Atom Films, and United Airlines.
-Matthew also played various roles in the New York Off-Broadway hit show, Tony n’ Tina’s Wedding for several years.
+Matthew also played various roles in the New York Off-Broadway hit show, “Tony n’ Tina’s Wedding” for several years.